tdslaine/install_pulse_node/README.md

 ```bash
 http://127.0.0.1:3000/dashboard/import
 ```
-Import the JSON files from your local install_pulse_node directory (these were downloaded during the monitor.sh setup).
+Import the JSON files from your local install_pulse_node directory (default: `/blockchain/Dashboards` - these were downloaded during the setup process).

 That's it!
-Prometheus and Grafana should now be up and running on your machine, allowing you to import dashboards tailored to your needs.
+Prometheus and Grafana should now be up and running on your machine, allowing you to import more dashboards tailored to your needs.

 ## Launching, Logging, and Stopping the Execution, Beacon and Validator Docker-Containers